Saltford Environment Group

 Tony was joined from 1972 by Hugh's son-in-law and daughter, John and Julia Scott, who had moved to Saltford to work in the family business.
 The workforce at that time numbered 20 but despite healthy order books the business struggled financially mainly due to high the cost of Vermiculite, a major constituent of Vermipeat, and other factors.
 John became the sole Director in 1974 when Tony moved to Australia.

 Vermipeat was a mixture of sphagnum moss peat, exfoliated Vermiculite (Vermiculite heated in a furnace to 2,000o F causing it to expand like puffed wheat) and English China Clay in powdered form.
 It proved popular amongst professional growers and was marketed at many trade shows around the country including the Chelsea Flower Show.
-Customers included Highgrove (the Prince of Wales' residence) and Badminton House.
+Customers included Highgrove (King Charles III's residence in Gloucestershire) and Badminton House.

 In January 1982 the weight of a heavy snowfall brought down the roof of the ramshackle old mill.
 That, competition from similar products to the Readi-pots, and financial difficulties for the business led to the eventual closure of the Saltford factory in 1984 when the company was bought out by Silvaperl.
 The factory building in Mead Lane was sold to Saltford Pottery who subsequently renovated the whole site and converted the factory to Industrial Units for rent.
 For just over 20 years the factory in Mead Lane had produced a high grade horticultural product, probably the first soil-less compost incorporating Vermiculite produced in Britain, and employed many local people.